mikemost/geomatics/README.md

 ## Installation

-Onece the package is installed you can use it as follows:
+Once the package is installed you can use it as follows:

 ```python
 # Import the whole package